htilly/SlackONOS/README.md

 - 👥 **Multi-Platform** - Run Discord and Slack simultaneously on one Sonos system
 - 🎯 **Role-Based Permissions** - Admin controls for flush, volume, and queue management
 - 🚫 **Gong Ban System** - Tracks voted down become immune to re-queuing
+- 🎛️ **Soundcraft Ui24R Support** - Control mixer volume on multiple buses directly from chat (NEW!)

 *Screenshot*